brkcvn/next-chatgpt/README.md

-# Next.js development with ChatGPT
+# How to use Next.js with ChatGPT ?

-## About Project
+## About The Project

-This application was made to measure the amount of water you spend at home.
+- This application was made to measure the amount of water you spend at home.
 Main reason of this development, how can you use Next.js with ChatGPT.
-Also You can use state management

-You can see that you have exceeded or not exceeded  the intermediate and upper limit by entering the water you spend daily, previous weekly and previous monthly.
+- You can see that you have exceeded or not exceeded  the intermediate and upper limit by entering the water you spend daily, previous weekly and previous monthly.

-You can get just historical information for weekly and monthly so you enter previous data both of them.
+- You can get just historical information for weekly and monthly so you enter previous data both of them.

+- According to the amount of water you spend daily, a message will be sent to you via ChatGPT.

+- You can use state management with Redux Toolkit.

+- This product integrated to PWA so you can use offline environment of internet connection.

 ## Built With